lukebabs/autosurf/README.md

             ** Caution: Still under development.
             This tool is not intended to be used for nefarious activities.
-            The solve purpose of its inception is to measure show the value of in-depth web application security
+            It is intended to demonstrate the value of advanced bot protection and WAF

             1. Simulate Human-like automated surfing
             2. Basic Automated Load Test using Requests - simple load test using 'python requests'